rtfpessoa/diff2html/README.md

   - `showFiles`: show a file list before the diff: `true` or `false`, default is `false`
   - `matching`: matching level: `'lines'` for matching lines, `'words'` for matching lines and words or `'none'`, default is `none`
   - `matchWordsThreshold`: similarity threshold for word matching, default is 0.25
+  - `matchingMaxComparisons`: perform at most this much comparisons for line matching a block of changes, default is `2500`

 ## Diff2HtmlUI Helper